semihnoir/Huawei-Native-GApps-Magisk/README.md

 # Huawei Native GApps Magisk

+## This module based on EMUI 10 (Android 10) arm OpenGapps mini package.
+#### If you need arm64 or higher Android version, create an issue for that.
+I'll be prepare packages for you.

 **Requirements to install Google apps on Huawei device**

 1. Unlock your Bootloader [e.g. Huawei Y6p Bootloader Unlock](https://xdaforums.com/t/bootloader-unlock-for-huawei-y5p-y6p-honor-9s.4642984/)